joshualevan/web-sprint-challenge-intro-to-react/README.md

 `2.
 Describe component state.`

 After imported from React as useState `import React, { useState } from 'react`, a slice of state can set an initial state, store the current state, and allow for a callback function to update a state `const [currentState, setCurrentState] = useState(initialState)`.
-The state can then be passed down the component tree through props.
+The state can then be passed down a component tree through props.

 `3.
 Describe props.`

+Props, or the properties object, is an object of properties with values created by a parent component to pass down data and states to its child.
+These properties are set inside an instance of a child component inside the parent `<Child name = {userName} age = {userAge}/>` and the props object is received by the child as its argument `const Child = props => {...}` or `const Child = ({ name, age }) => {...}`.
+Propertites allow the parent inject its data into its child's structure, allowing dynamic inputs from higher up in a component tree.

 `4.
 What are side effects, and how do you sync effects in a React component to changes of certain state or props?`